 If you use the template above, explicitly install it from the Visual Studio Gallery or install it from 'Extensions and Updates', you will then see the project appear in the 'New Project' dialogue under the category you specified in the settings above.

-Creating a simple .zip project template is super simple and something everyone should know and use for larger projects.
+.zip project template is super simple and something everyone should know and use for larger projects.
 Creating VSIX project templates is a lot more involved but to be honest, there is no reason why it should be.
 I hope Microsoft makes this process a lot easier.